mastodon/blog/content/posts/2018-10-29_Mastodon-2.6/index.md

 You get the idea!
 Everything except `mastodon:setup` has been moved from the `rake` interface to the `tootctl` interface.

-> Use `bin/tootctl --help` to browse the available commands and their documentation!
+> Use `bin/tootctl --help` to learn more about what it can do!

 ### Conclusion